apioo/psx/README.md

 ## About

-PSX is a framework written in PHP dedicated to build RESTful APIs.
+PSX is a framework written in PHP dedicated to build REST APIs.
 It is based on multiple components which cover many aspects of the API lifecycle.
 These components are independent of the framework and can also be used in another context.
 The following list contains the most notable packages:

 - [psx/api](https://github.com/apioo/psx-api)